Guidance for course providers seeking approval of radiation safety courses

 Entry requirements for applicants

-The type of activities the person is being trained to undertake and the category (or categories) of EPA radiation licence the course is intended to apply to should be stated.
+The type of activities the person is being trained to undertake and the type of EPA radiation licence (condition) the course is intended to apply to must also be stated on the application form.

-Radiological protection: system of radiological protection; ICRP 60; dose limits; NSW and Australian legislation, standards and codes, etc.
+- Radiological protection: system of radiological protection; ICRP103; dose limits; NSW and Australian legislation, standards and codes, etc.

 Certificate of attainment

-A copy of the course certificate that will be awarded to individuals who have successfully completed the course is to be included.
-The certificate should contain the course title; the provider's name and ABN; the date(s) the course was run; the participant's name; a unique certificate serial number; the date of issue; the signature of the course provider or nominee and position in company.
+A copy of the course certificate that will be awarded to individuals who have successfully completed the course needs to be included with the application form.
+The certificate must contain the course title; the provider's name and ABN; the date(s) the course was run; the participant's name; a unique certificate serial number; the date of issue; the signature of the course provider or nominee and position in company.

-Any other relevant information (such as the Australian Skills Quality Authority (ASQA) provider registration or whether the qualifications offered are based on training packages or accredited courses recognised anywhere in Australia) should be provided.
+Any other relevant information (such as the Australian Skills Quality Authority (ASQA) provider registration or whether the qualifications offered are based on training packages or accredited courses recognised anywhere in Australia) should also be included with the application form.

 Course providers may set entry criteria for particular courses.